-HSBC Group has long recognised the importance of a strong risk culture, the fostering of which is a key responsibility of senior executives.
-HSBC's risk culture is reinforced by HSBC Values and the Global Standards programme.
-It is instrumental in aligning the behaviours of individuals with the attitude to assuming and managing risk, which helps to ensure that the risk profile remains in line with HSBC's risk appetite.
+HSBC has long recognised the importance of a strong risk culture, the fostering of which is a key responsibility of senior executives.
+HSBC's risk culture is reinforced by HSBC values and the global standards programme.
+It is instrumental in aligning the behaviours of individuals with the attitude of assuming and managing risk, which helps to ensure that the risk profile remains in line with HSBC's risk appetite.

 HSBC's risk culture is further reinforced by the approach to remuneration.
-Individual awards, including those for local senior executives, are based on compliance with HSBC Values and the achievement of financial and non-financial objectives that are aligned to HSBC's risk appetite and strategy.
+Individual awards, including those for local senior executives, are based on compliance with HSBC values and the achievement of financial and non-financial objectives that are aligned to HSBC's risk appetite and strategy.

-Further information on risk and remuneration is set out on page 64 of the HSBC plc Annual Report and Accounts 2016.
+Further information on risk and remuneration is set out on page 139, 141-158 of the HSBC Holdings Annual Report and Accounts 2017.